joanaBrit/tube-wise/client/README.md

 - Login and register fields.
 - Installed Material UI and addet to the form.
 - Debbuging and refactoring the user errors from the back end.
-- installed cors to make the connection.
+- installed cors to make the connection between front end and back end.
 - Tested in insomnia and in the browser.
 - installed some material ui dependencies
-- Inserted a Navbar file and did some styling.
+- Inserted a Navbar, made the connection file and did some styling for laptop and mobile view.
-- Cleaned the code of the Nav file.
+- Create the onClick event to navigate to the correspond pages on my Nav bar.
+- Created a form layout to style the register and login form and to switch between one and another.
 -

 5. Token Storage: